 Check Formula and Storage Conditions

 The first step is to thoroughly review the product formula and the conditions under which it will be stored and transported.
+This assessment should also account for seasonal variations in climate, which can impact product stability during distribution.
 This review ensures that the testing accurately reflects real-world scenarios.

 Whether it’s a small-scale pilot production or a full-scale run, the samples must mimic actual production conditions to avoid errors in scaling up.